 Transition from School to Adult Life

 Hawkswood School helps students and their families prepare for future independence before they leave school, to provide a seamless transition into adult life.
-Students may be preparing for a range of life opportunities including jobs, day programs, volunteer experiences, higher education, and trade schools.
+Hawkswood School uses a Person Centered Approach when setting up an appropriate transition program for our students.
+Students may be preparing for a range of life opportunities including employment, volunteer experiences, higher education, trade schools and adult programs.

 While Hawkswood School’s curriculum includes regular instruction for students of all ages in a wide range of skills that help them to be more independent at home and in the community, formal transition services begin at age 14.

 Hawkswood School has many programs to teach important skills that will help our students successfully make the transition to adult life.
 Those programs include the following:

 - Apartment Living Classroom

 - Work Center Classroom